-ABC and our partners have planted more than 5.6 million trees and shrubs in 12 countries, including more than one million in the Vilcanota Mountains of Peru alone to help restore bird habitat.
+ABC and our partners have planted more than 6.8 million trees and shrubs in 15 countries, including more than two million in the Vilcanota Mountains of Peru alone to help restore bird habitat.

 Surprisingly few native tree species are commercially available compared to exotic trees.
 We work with partners to establish nurseries to produce native trees and shrubs for restoration work within our reserves and among surrounding landowners.
 For example, trees for our Cerulean Warbler Conservation Corridor were grown in nearby ABC-supported reserves.